Skip to content

 and much more.
 All analyses have a common interface which take in the model, run an analysis, and give back a pre-defined set of artifacts, such as plots of the solution or generated binaries.

-Using the Julia-Level Analysis Interface (Dyad Studio)
+Using an Analysis (Dyad Studio)

 Dyad Studio includes a lower level interface to define and interact with analyses at the Julia level, with more flexibility than what is exposed in the GUI.